PRInted Symbiotic Materials as a dynamic platform for Living Tissues production

 Bioprinting Process

 Tuning the operational parameters of the bioprinting process, we will cast down the material controlling the mechanical properties of each voxel.
-This will result in a 3D patterned structure where stem cells are locally induced to initiate their differentiation towards different lineages.
+This will allow us to achieve a 3D patterned structure where stem cells are locally induced to initiate their differentiation towards different lineages.

 Stem Cell and Helper Cell Interaction